 When Solomon died, the ten northern tribes broke away from the federation, setting up their own kingdom in the north.
 Solomon's son Rehoboam was left with sovereignty over only two tribes.
 But he still had Jerusalem.

-After Hezekiah became king of Judah, he built new fortifications and an underground tunnel (see illustration at left), which brought water from the Gihon Spring to the Pool of Siloam inside the city.
+After Hezekiah became king of Judah, he built new fortifications and an underground tunnel (see illustration below), which brought water from the Gihon Spring to the Pool of Siloam inside the city.
 This was an extraordinary engineering achievement, done with what are primitive tools by modern standards.

 In 1880 an inscription was discovered.
 It had been cut into the tunnel wall, and describes the meeting of the two groups of stone-cutters who were digging from opposite ends of the tunnel: